irfanalamt/sentient-node-blog/posts/skidmenot.md

 But don't worry, we have the brilliant minds at the anti-lock braking system (**ABS**) to thank for keeping us safe.
 These computer-controlled procedures keep the **vehicle in the static friction range**, which is much stronger than dynamic friction.

-So the next time you're driving and you feel like pushing the limits, just remember: static friction is your friend, and dynamic friction is not.
-And if all else fails, just ⚡remember the age-old solution: drive slower.
+⚡so static friction is your friend, and dynamic friction is not.
+And if all else fails, just remember the age-old solution: drive slower.

 [1][class notes](https://classnotes.org.in/class-8/friction/static-sliding-rolling-friction/#:~:text=In%20static%20friction%20the%20object%20is%20actually%20not,kept%20on%20the%20horizontal%20surface%20of%20a%20table.)